Do you feel like in whichever direction you step, your marriage will only get worse?

 7. There has been infidelity, with or without remorse…. usually recoverable.

 This is a big issue for many couples because loyalty is a very reasonable expectation in marriage.
-But the reality is infidelity is still recoverable.
+But the reality is that a marriage is still recoverable after infidelity has taken place.
 Let’s put hurt, blame, and everything else aside and concentrate on how to not only recover the marriage but rebuild it so this never happens again.

 Infidelity is a symptom of broader, underlying problems.
 In my books and courses, I talk about The Three Killers of Marriage, and infidelity is not even on the list.
-What is on the list are over-familiarity or taking each other for granted, poor communication, and a business mindset or keeping score.
-If you want the marriage to be happy, the reasons why infidelity occurred need to be addressed, not the infidelity itself.
+What is on the list are 1) over-familiarity or taking each other for granted, 2) poor communication and 3) a business mindset or “keeping score”.
+If you want your marriage to be happy, the reasons why the infidelity occurred need to be addressed, not the infidelity itself.

 However, infidelity is rarely recoverable when it is actually a step taken by a wife who has decided to move on.

-When men cheat, it’s often “just sex” in their minds (men are generally not concerned about the true connection sex can bring).
-So it may have been an outlet to get away from the problems and lack of affection at home.
-But he still loves his wife.
+When men cheat, it’s often “just sex” in their minds (men are generally not concerned about the true intimate connection sex can bring).
+So it may have been an outlet for the strong demands of his body while getting away from the problems and lack of affection at home.
+It doesn’t mean he doesn’t love his wife, or that he pursued this action to intentionally hurt her.

-Although we in no way condone this obvious transgression, when a wife forgives him, and the right changes are made, the marriage can be renewed and still achieve a great love and connection.
+Although we in no way condone this obvious transgression, when a wife forgives him, and the right changes are made, the marriage can be renewed and still achieve great love and heart connection.

-When a woman cheats, usually she has already left the relationship with her heart.
+When a woman cheats, she often has already left the relationship with her heart.
 Though not impossible, we have never seen these cases recover.

 8. Lack of respect, listening, caring…. recoverable.

 This comes down to your choice.
 When you were dating, you chose to respect him or her, to listen to her, to care about the things he was interested in, even if you were not.
-Like his sports, or the important interactions in her world.
 Why did you stop being considerate in this way?
 When did interest turn into annoyance?

-You can start again by choosing to care.
+You can improve your marriage by choosing to care.
 For starters, recall how you behaved when you were dating and do that again.
 Remember the reasons why you married him or her and see that person again.
 Stop getting sidetracked by flaws.
 Stop being critical, even in your thoughts.
-You might need help to do this as many of our clients had never previously learned how to change their habits or to control their minds and emotions.
-That’s fine, but no matter how it gets done, just do it.
+You might need help to do this.
+We have noticed that many of our clients had previously never learned how to change their habits or to control their minds and emotions.
+Our system teaches how and we can help you with that if desired.
+No matter how you learn, it is critically important for the health of your marriage.

 Caring for someone isn’t automatic.
 It’s a choice you make.
 Why did you choose to marry them?
 Why did you vow to love them without condition for the rest of your life?
 Remember and focus on those reasons again.
-Sure the topics of discussion change, and you don’t have to do everything together, but you need to be interested.
+The topics of discussion change and you don’t have to do everything together, but you need to be interested in their life.

 9. Drug addictions…. often recoverable.

 Recoverable, though professional help may be needed to address the addictions.
-Our system definitely helps with the marriage, but both of you face an additional burden under the effects of drugs and alcohol.
+Our system definitely helps with the marriage, but both of you face an additional burden while using drugs or alcohol.
 We teach our clients about controlling the mind, emotions, and habits, but if the mind is weakened by drug or alcohol abuse, it makes everything much more difficult.
 Please get professional help for you or your spouse.
 And remember the “in sickness and in health” part of your vows.

 10. There are things you can’t change…. recoverable.